 “Two hundred lousy words a day.”

 This dude essentially created an entire legacy of work by taking one small, almost insignificant action a day.
 What the writer was saying is that he took an action even when he didn’t feel like it, which is the total secret to overcoming “no motivation”.

 I can relate—if I had waited to “feel” like giving up cigarettes twenty-five years ago, I’d be smoking as I write this.
 The most empowering, transcendental thing in the world is to be able to act even when you don’t feel like it.
-(To hear my extended rant on this, please download my free mp3, Motivation: Why You Don’t Need It.

 The Do-Something Principle simply says take an action.
 It can be something as simple as drinking a glass of water, walking to the gym (even if you don’t go in), reading one page in a book you’ve been putting off reading, reading one page in a different book, writing 200 words every morning, writing the first page of a proposal, weighing yourself…doesn’t really matter.